wp-plugins/groups/readme.txt

 = 1.3.7 =
 * Fix: missing argument for meta box when saving a post
-* Fix: Groups conflicting with other plugins adding columns to the Users screen
+* Fix: Groups conflicting with other plugins adding columns to the Users screen (in the manage_users_custom_column filter) thanks to [Erwin](http://www.transpontine.com) who spotted this :)

 = 1.3.6 =
 * Replaced call to get_users() with query to avoid memory errors on activation with large users bases.